TUDA-MUST/.github/profile/README.md

 Welcome to the GitHub page of the Measurement and Technology Group (MUST) at TU Darmstadt, Germany.

 We share open source hardware and software based on our research.
-Our repositories are regularly updated with our innovative research 💡.
+Our repositories are regularly updated with our newest innovative research 💡.

 For questions or collaboration opportunities, please contact us at [admin@must.tu-darmstadt.de](mailto:admin@must.tu-darmstadt.de) 📧.